EmmJ-25/Research_AI/README.md

 There are severall methods for the evaluation of the models.

-All is explained in my research paper "Research_EEB.pdf" including development, implementation and evaluation of the models givin several possibilities.
+All is explained in my research paper "Research_EEB.pdf" including development, implementation and evaluation of the models given several possibilities.